Education

 When making a donation, it is important to specify that the funds are for the "St. Mary's Chair."
 Otherwise, donations will go into StMU General Revenue.

 Dr. Peter Baltutis is the current chair.
+The Calgary CWL Diocesan Council Faith Chair sits on the committee for St. Mary's Chair.
 Our Bishop is the Chancellor of St. Mary's University.
-Our CWL Diocesan Education and Health Chair sits on the committee for St. Mary's Chair.

 1 1 1 1 1 1 1 1 1 1